wp-plugins/bbp-private-groups/readme.txt

 Go to Dashboard>settings>Private Groups

-There are 3 settings tabs.
+There are 3 settings tabs and 2 managemetn tags.

 <em><strong>Forum Visibility tab.</strong></em>